sourcenetwork/docs.source.network/docs/query-specification/relationships.md

 }
 ```

-In this case the books object is defined within the Author object to be an array of books, indicating that *one* Author type has a relationship to *many* Book types.
+In this case, the books object is defined within the Author object to be an array of books, indicating that *one* Author type has a relationship to *many* Book types.
 Internally, much like the one-to-one model, only the DocKeys are stored.
 However, the DocKey is only stored on one side of the relationship (the child type).
-In this example only the Book type keeps a reference to its associated Author DocKey.
+In this example, only the Book type keeps a reference to its associated Author DocKey.

 #### Many-to-Many